dataPulverizer/KernelMatrixBenchmark/README.md

 If you are a novice programmer writing numerical algorithms and doing calculations based in scientific computing and want a fast language that's easy to use Julia is your best bet.
 If you are an experienced programmer working in the same space Julia is still a great option.
 If you specifically want a more conventional "industrial strength" static compiled high performance language with all the "bells and whistles" but want something more productive, safer and less painful than C++ then D is your best bet.
 You can write "anything" in D and get great performance from its compilers.
 If you need to run array calculations on large clusters while avoiding the pain of writing MPI C++ code then Chapel is probably best place to go.

-In terms of raw performance on this task Julia is the winner clearly performing better in all 9 kernels benchmarked for using IEEE math, however for applications that use fast math D and Chapel largely provide better performance.
-This exercise reveals that Julia's label as a high performance language is more than just hype, it has held it's own against highly competitve languages.
-Chapel and D's performance were very similar to each other in both the IEEE and fast math modes of calculation
+In terms of raw performance on this task for IEEE math Julia is the winner performing better in 7 of the 9 kernels.
+For applications that use fast math D and Chapel performed better than Julia  in 7 of the 9 kernels, D performed test in the other 2 kernels (`log` and `power`) than Julia and Chapel in IEEE and fastmath mode.
+This exercise reveals that Julia's label as a high performance language is more than just hype, it has held it's own against highly competitive languages.
+Chapel and D's performance were very similar to each other in both the IEEE and fast math modes of calculation.